-Allows you to set the date and time when a job must be started.
+Allows you to set the date and time when works on a job must start.
 Appointments should be scheduled after the Start by time or anytime before the Due by time.

-Allows you to set the date and time by when the job must be completed.
+Allows you to set the date and time by when works on the job must be completed.

 Appointments should be scheduled before the Due by time but not later than that.

 Allows you to enter a generic reference number that's used to identify this job.